pheneaus/drop_learning/README.md

 # drop_learning
 This is my learning phase.
+Author - Aman